taqwaalmohammedi/DisasterM3/reuse_analysis.md

 ---

-### 2. Adaptation and Integration Strategy
+## 2. Adaptation and Integration Strategy

-By building upon the object-oriented foundation established in `framework/datasets/` during Task 5, we can easily ingest external benchmarks like MONITRS into our ecosystem without refactoring the model orchestration layers.
+By building upon the object-oriented foundation established in `datasets/base.py` during Task 5, we can easily ingest external benchmarks like MONITRS into our ecosystem without refactoring the model orchestration layers.

-#### Seamless Alignment into the Unified Framework Pipeline:
+### Seamless Alignment into the Unified Framework Pipeline:
-* **Interface Compliance:** The concrete implementation will subclass our abstract contract `BaseDataset` inside a new file: `framework/datasets/monitrs.py`.
+* **Interface Compliance:** The concrete implementation subclasses our abstract contract `BaseDataset` inside a new file: `datasets/monitrs.py`.
-* **Data Payload Normalization:** The custom `MONITRSDataset.load()` function will parse MONITRS-specific metadata schemes but restructure them dynamically into our framework’s unified output contract.
+* **Data Payload Normalization:** The custom `MONITRSDataset.load()` function parses MONITRS-specific metadata schemes but restructures them dynamically into our framework’s unified output contract.

 ```text
 [Raw MONITRS Format] ──> [MONITRS Dataset Adapter] ──> [Unified Standardized Payload] ──> [Agnostic VLM Runner]